What is Multiple Sclerosis?

-The chronic nature of this disease allows it so that a patient may develop a disability over time due to an incomplete recovery from the previous attack.
-MS is a disease with no fixed symptoms and is proved to be difficult to predict in an individual patient.
+The chronic nature of this disease may cause patients to develop a disability over time due to incomplete recovery from the previous attack.
+MS is a disease with no fixed symptoms and is difficult to predict in an individual patient.
 Thus the most appropriate treatment for patients with MS is to educate them about the variable nature of this disease.

 Some common symptoms may include: